celeron55/ipdm56/ipdmhw1.0/README.md

 More pin mapping conventions worth following:

-- Use HOUT1/ED0 as the ignition input.
-Future code releases will use this mapping.
-Using HOUT allows activating the ignition line via software, and monitoring it when not being activated by the ipdm.

 - M1...M4 are generally intended to be wired to Vbat, 5Vsw or 5Vp, depending on the application's requirements.
 This way they are used to provide power to switches and sensors.